Tulip Siddiq: Resignation and corruption allegations

+In her resignation letter, Siddiq maintained her innocence but acknowledged that the ongoing situation could distract from the government's work.
+Prime Minister Keir Starmer accepted her resignation, noting that no evidence of financial misconduct had been found.
+The UK Anti-Corruption Coalition called for Siddiq to relinquish her economic crime responsibilities due to a potential conflict of interest, given her family ties to the deposed regime in Bangladesh.

+On 13 April 2025, the ACC issued an arrest warrant against Siddiq as part of an investigation into her alleged involvement in corruption during Sheikh Hasina's premiership, with Siddiq being accused of illegally receiving land.
+Siddiq's lawyers noted that she denies the charges, which they said were "politically motivated", adding that the ACC had not brought forward any evidence to support its arrest warrant.

 Personal life

 Siddiq is a Muslim, but said she is "more cultural than religious".
-In 2013, Siddiq married Christian Percy.
-Siddiq lives in West Hampstead, London with her husband.
+In 2013, she married Christian Percy, a strategy consultant who formerly worked in the Foreign and Commonwealth Office.
 In April 2016, Siddiq gave birth to a daughter at the Royal Free Hospital in Hampstead.
 She gave birth to a son in January 2019.
 Two days before the birth she attended the Commons in a wheelchair, for a critical Brexit-related vote.
-On 29 January, following a constitutional change, she became the first ever MP to vote by proxy.
+On 29 January 2019, following a change in House of Commons standing orders, she became the first ever MP to vote by proxy.

 Since becoming an MP, Siddiq has spoken at Limmud and attends synagogue events.
-In April 2019, Siddiq announced that a relative died in the 2019 Sri Lanka Easter bombings.
+In April 2019, she announced that a relative had died in the 2019 Sri Lanka Easter bombings.